 Bake the Buns

-- Brush the vegan egg wash mixture on the tops of the buns and bake for 27-30 minutes until golden on top.
-Let the buns cool in the pan.
+- Make the vegan egg wash: mix the almond milk and maple syrup together in a small bowl.
+Brush the vegan egg wash mixture on the tops of the buns and bake for 27-30 minutes until golden on top.
+Let the buns cool in the pan.2 tbsp almond milk, 1 tbsp pure maple syrup

 - Mix together the icing cross ingredients.
-Transfer them to a ziplock bag.
+Transfer the icing to a ziplock bag.
 Once the buns are no longer hot, cut the tip off the bag and pipe onto the buns in a cross shape.
+Serve warm.ยฝ cup powdered sugar, 2 tsp almond milk

 - Do not add more flour than you need to.
 More flour leads to tougher buns.
 You want just enough to keep the dough from being too sticky yet still soft.